theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/gospel-of-truth/text/index.md

 description: "A meditation on ignorance, revelation, and the joy of return — the text of awakening attributed to Valentinus."
 tagline: "A reflection on the forgetfulness of the soul and the grace of remembrance — the Gospel of Truth reveals the mystery of the return to the Source."
 tier: free
-scrollId: "the-vault-codex-reborn-nag-hammadi-codex-i-gospel-of-truth"
+pageId: "the-vault-codex-reborn-nag-hammadi-codex-i-gospel-of-truth-text"

 glyph: "📜"
 glyphRow: ["🜂", "📜", "🜂"]
 bodyClass: "vault"
 accent: "vault"

+# ✅ Correct permalink for text file
-permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/gospel-of-truth/index.html"
+permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/gospel-of-truth/text/index.html"

+# === Breadcrumb Hierarchy ===
 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }
   - { title: "The Vault", url: "/pillars/the-vault/" }
   - { title: "Codex Reborn", url: "/pillars/the-vault/codex-reborn/" }
   - { title: "Nag Hammadi Library", url: "/pillars/the-vault/codex-reborn/nag-hammadi/" }
   - { title: "Codex I", url: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/" }
-  - { title: "Gospel of Truth" }
+  - { title: "The Gospel of Truth" }

+# === Vault Metadata ===
 vaultMeta:
   collection: "Codex Reborn"
   subset: "Nag Hammadi Library – Codex I"